omaralfaqih6/breast_cancer_wisconsin/README.md

 Overall, the Random Forest model, which is an ensemble learning method based on constructing multiple decision trees and aggregating their predictions, consistently outperformed the other models across most evaluation criteria, and emerged as the most reliable and well-balanced classifier for this dataset.
 Given its performance and ability to handle feature interactions and multicollinearity, the Random Forest model was selected as the final model.
 It was further refined and validated using cross-validation techniques to ensure generalizability and stability before being applied to the testing dataset for final classification.

-The final model achieved consistently high AUROC scores across all five folds, ranging from 0.9776 to 0.9964, with a mean cross-validated AUROC of 0.9852, indicating excellent discriminative ability during training.
+The final model achieved consistently high AUROC scores across all five folds, ranging from 0.9796 to 0.9969, with a mean cross-validated AUROC of 0.9902, indicating excellent discriminative ability during training.
-When evaluated on the independent test set, the model maintained strong performance with an overall accuracy of 96%.
-Both classes (benign and malignant) were predicted with high precision and recall—97% for benign and 95% for malignant cases—resulting in balanced F1-scores of 0.97 and 0.95, respectively.
+When evaluated on the independent test set, the model maintained strong performance with an overall accuracy of 94%.
+Both classes (benign and malignant) were predicted with high precision and recall resulting in balanced F1-scores of 0.91 and 0.95 for malignant and benign cases, respectively.
 Additionally, the model achieved an AUROC of 0.9941 on the test set, further confirming its capability to accurately distinguish between the two diagnostic categories.
 Overall, these results suggest that the breast cancer features can be used to reliably and accurately classify breast cancer from benign nodules using Random Forest model.
 <p align="center">
   <img src="./Plots/random_forest_ROC_curve.png">
 </p>